 Translating Research to Practice Grantees

 NIDILRR funds several Projects for Translating Disability and Rehabilitation Research into Practice.
-The KTER Center supports these Projects by sharing information about the Projects' activities and organizing webcasts to introduce the Projects to other NIDILRR grantees.
+The KTER Center supported these Projects by sharing information about the Projects' activities and organizing webcasts to introduce the Projects to other NIDILRR grantees.